Sue Coe

-Sue Coe (born 1951) is an English artist and illustrator working primarily in drawing, printmaking, and in the form of illustrated books and comics.
+Sue Coe (born 21 February 1951) is an English artist and illustrator working primarily in drawing, printmaking, and in the form of illustrated books and comics.
 Her work is in the tradition of social protest art and is highly political.
 Coe's work often includes animal rights commentary, though she also creates work that centralizes the rights of marginalized peoples and criticizes capitalism.
 Her commentary on political events and social injustice are published in newspapers, magazines and books.
 Her work has been shown internationally in both solo and group exhibitions and has been collected by various international museums.
 She lives in Upstate New York.

 Biography

-Coe was born November 28, 1951 in Tamworth, Staffordshire, England.
-She grew up close to a slaughterhouse and developed a passion to stop cruelty to animals.
+Coe was born 21 February 1951 to a working class family in Tamworth, Staffordshire, England.
+Her family later moved to London, Hersham, and Walton-on-Thames.
+In Hersham, she lived near a slaughterhouse and developed a passion to stop cruelty to animals.
 According to Coe, her family lived directly behind a hog farm and were continually exposed to the stench from the slaughterhouse and screams from the animals.

 At age 16, Coe started studying at Chelsea College of Arts, where she graduated with a B.A. degree in 1970 at the age of 18.
 Coe went on to study graphic design at Royal College of Art in London from 1970–1973.
 However, she was too young to attend and lied about her age on the college application.
 After she received her M.A. degree from Royal College of Art, Coe moved to New York City, where she lived between 1972 and 2001.
 Coe had been an art teacher, and decided to fully dedicated herself to art making by 1978.
 In 2013 she was a visiting artist at Parsons School of Design and taught about social awareness in art.